Home

 The website code lives in a GitHub repository, linked to Netlify for CI/CD.

-When I feel like I start by writing articles on Notion, this gives me a nice interface, cloud backups and ease of use.
+When I feel like writing, I start in Notion.
+It gives me a nice interface, cloud backups, and ease of use.

-Once I’m fairly satisfied with the result, I open a new branch in the repository and paste the article content from Notion in a new .mdx file.
-From here I can start to refine it for display in the website, for example MarkdownX gives me the option to add interactive elements.
+Once I’m fairly satisfied with the result, I open a new branch in the repository and paste the article content from Notion into a new .mdx file.
+From there, I can start to refine it for the website.
+For example, MarkdownX lets me add interactive elements.

-Once I’m close to finish I open a pull request, Netlify automatically picks it up via GitHub actions and provides a preview deployment for testing.
+Once I’m close to finished, I open a pull request.
+Netlify automatically picks it up via GitHub Actions and provides a preview deployment for testing.

 Once I’m happy with the result, the PR gets merged, Netlify picks it up, builds and deploys the new main version.